 This is a homesteading must if you burn wood.
 I have to tell you, when we began homesteading, I was so frugal.
 I didn’t want to invest in our lifestyle at all.

-So when my husband installed a wood-burning stove I wasn’t happy (until I felt the heat and saw what I was saving on electricity.)
+When my husband installed a wood-burning stove I wasn’t happy (until I felt the heat and saw what I was saving on electricity.)
 Then when he suggested we stop using this old hand me down basket for wood but get a firewood log rack, I kid you not, my mother-in-law had to buy us one because I was too ‘frugal’ to do it.
-But I’m so glad she did!
+However, I’m so glad she did!
 It has been an awesome addition.

 In case you have a friend that loves coffee, I highly recommend giving a percolator a little consideration.
 They are inexpensive, and I love the way they make a cup of coffee.